Return to Index

 Each tag has a base value of 1.

-is present, multiply the value of all tags following it by 1.05 (a 5% increase).
-If }
+If ] or { is present, multiply the weight multiplier for all tags following it by 1.05 (a 5% increase).
+If } or [ is present, multiply the weight multiplier for all tags following it by 0.95 (a 5% decrease).

 This operation is multiplicative, and make generations partially non-deterministic.
 In the following examples: